tuxtor/conky-lua-rings-gentoo/README.md

 conky-lua-rings-gentoo
 ======================

-A little customisation of [Conky Lua Rings][0] with Gentoo website colors and Gentoo logo.
+A little customization of [Conky Lua Rings][0] with Gentoo website colors and Gentoo logo.

 Example: